 This paper first looks at how to create crosstabs and pivots in VFP and SQL Server, and then shows several ways to display that data to users.
-Except where noted, all VFP examples in this paper work with the Northwind database, while SQL Server examples use the AdventureWorks 2014 database.
+Except where noted, all VFP examples in this paper work with the Northwind database, while SQL Server examples use the AdventureWorks 2019 database (but should work with older versions of AdventureWorks).